Telluride Real Estate News: Why Telluride Now

-In his weekly column, (narratives and video), “Telluride Real Estates News,” Robert will leverage his extensive knowledge of market factors (global, national, and regional) and the Telluride lifestyle to bring readers fresh, and informative (insider) Real Estates news they can use today.
+In his weekly column, (narratives and video), “Telluride Real Estate News,” Robert leverages his extensive knowledge of market factors (global, national, and regional) and the Telluride lifestyle to bring readers fresh, informative – and insider – real estate news to use today.

 Why Telluride?
 I came for a job; I stayed for the lifestyle:

 In high school in Minnesota, when asked what I wanted to do with my life, I answered without hesitation: “I’m going to live where people vacation.”
 That is a dream my wife of 23 years has always enthusiastically supported.
 Being of Norwegian descent, coupled with a love of the mountain lifestyle, golf, and skiing, Colorado was an obvious choice.